Evina88/HELLOWORLDAUTOS/README.md

-Learn Object-Oriented Programming with PHP

-Coursera Project Network
+Learn Object-Oriented Programming with PHP by Coursera Project Network

 1st commit: Create class Vehicle

-Notes:

 ~ A class is basically a blueprint of what specifically an object should be.